beaskoczy/githubpages-publication/docs/2 What is GitHub Pages.md

 ## Setting up GitHub Desktop

 You can publish to GitHub Pages either through command line or using GitHub Desktop.
 In this project, you are going to create your publication using GitHub Desktop.
-Use the navigation panel to read the tutorial for setting up GitHub application on your operating system.
+Click [here](/docs/2.1%20Setting%20up%20GitHub%20Desktop.md) to read the tutorial for setting up GitHub application on your operating system.